Milky066/tCam-mini-with-Tensorflow-Lite/README.md

 # tCam-mini-with-Tensorflow-Lite
 Incorporate machine learning capability into tCam-mini

+***Special thank to Dan Julio for clarification on all of my inquiries regarding the project and his hardware***

 This project is based on the tCam thermal imaging sensor made by Dan Julio.
 [Here is the original repository](https://github.com/danjulio/tCam)